 Are you searching for the best ways to save money without really trying?
 You’ve got plenty of company.
-The OP (original poster) recently asked Reddit, “What did you do that resulted in saving money even though saving was not the initial goal?
+Someone asked on a popular online forum, “What did you do that resulted in saving money even though it was not the initial goal?

-OP resorted to cutting her own hair after a supposedly trained stylist “royally ruined her hair.”
+She shared she resorted to cutting her hair after a supposedly trained stylist “royally ruined her hair.”
 Since then she has saved hundreds of dollars, and will never back to a salon unless she needs a specific treatment.

 Many weighed in with their experiences.
 These are the top-voted responses.

 Several people quit drinking alcohol for health reasons, recognizing their vice was more of an addiction, and stopping “saved a ton of cash.”
 How much money did alcohol cost, you ask?
 One said, “When I got sober, I did napkin math, and ten years being a functional alcoholic resulted in a depressingly large dollar figure.
 I drank a house.”